OmarShehata/Move-or-Die-Documentation/_build/html/_sources/engineoverview.txt

 It contains the various `callbacks <https://www.love2d.org/wiki/love#Callbacks>`_ we'll use to handle everything from rendering to keyboard and joystick input.

 For simplicity's sake, Main.lua contains as little code as possible.
-All callbacks are abstracted either through GameSetup [link here] or :ref:`Events` .
+All callbacks are abstracted either through :ref:`GameSetup` or :ref:`Events` .

 **love.load** is our entry point.
 It gets called once when the game is run.